elmtree-askmo/cloudcannon-app/content/learn/psychology/what-were-some-historical-approaches-to-treating-psychosis-before-modern-medication-and-what-challenges-do-modern-treatments-face.md

 url: /learn/psychology/questions/what-were-some-historical-approaches-to-treating-psychosis-before-modern-medication-and-what-challenges-do-modern-treatments-face
 score: -1.0
 related_article1:
-    id: 170523
+    id: 170537
-    title: How did historical medical practices like lobotomy and leukotomy impact the understanding of the prefrontal cortex?
+    title: >-
+        What is diffusion tensor imaging, and how is it used to study brain connectivity?
     subject: Psychology
-    url: /learn/psychology/questions/how-did-historical-medical-practices-like-lobotomy-and-leukotomy-impact-the-understanding-of-the-prefrontal-cortex
+    url: /learn/psychology/questions/what-is-diffusion-tensor-imaging-and-how-is-it-used-to-study-brain-connectivity
 related_article2:
-    id: 170545
+    id: 170525
-    title: How did ancient techniques like trepanation contribute to the evolution of neurosurgery?
+    title: >-
+        What were the primary tools and techniques used in the lobotomy procedure, and which areas of the brain were targeted?
     subject: Psychology
-    url: /learn/psychology/questions/how-did-ancient-techniques-like-trepanation-contribute-to-the-evolution-of-neurosurgery
+    url: /learn/psychology/questions/what-were-the-primary-tools-and-techniques-used-in-the-lobotomy-procedure-and-which-areas-of-the-brain-were-targeted
 related_article3:
-    id: 170524
+    id: 170544
-    title: Who developed the lobotomy procedure, and what recognition did they receive for it?
+    title: >-
+        What are the major neurotransmitter pathways in the brain, and what functions do dopamine and serotonin serve?
     subject: Psychology
-    url: /learn/psychology/questions/who-developed-the-lobotomy-procedure-and-what-recognition-did-they-receive-for-it
+    url: /learn/psychology/questions/what-are-the-major-neurotransmitter-pathways-in-the-brain-and-what-functions-do-dopamine-and-serotonin-serve
 related_article4:
-    id: 170526
+    id: 170534
-    title: How was lobotomy historically used in the treatment of psychosis, and what were its side effects?
+    title: >-
+        How does the cerebellum contribute to motor coordination and cognitive functions?
     subject: Psychology
-    url: /learn/psychology/questions/how-was-lobotomy-historically-used-in-the-treatment-of-psychosis-and-what-were-its-side-effects
+    url: /learn/psychology/questions/how-does-the-cerebellum-contribute-to-motor-coordination-and-cognitive-functions
 related_article5:
-    id: 170538
+    id: 170524
-    title: What are the critical periods in neurodevelopment, and why are they important for language acquisition?
+    title: >-
+        Who developed the lobotomy procedure, and what recognition did they receive for it?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-critical-periods-in-neurodevelopment-and-why-are-they-important-for-language-acquisition
+    url: /learn/psychology/questions/who-developed-the-lobotomy-procedure-and-what-recognition-did-they-receive-for-it
 ---

 &nbsp;